TCI Global Toolkit: Service DeliveryDesignated Day for Assured Family Planning Service Provision

 What Is It?

-Family planning services are provided at a fixed facility, on a fixed day, at a fixed time – often for free.
-The special days can offer a specific contraceptive method or a full range of methods (see examples from India and Senegal in the boxes below).
+Designating a day for assured family planning service provision is when services are provided at a fixed facility, on a designated day – often for free.
+The special days can offer a specific contraceptive method or a full range of methods (see examples from India, Senegal, Kenya and Nigeria in the boxes below).

 The special days can complement routine family planning service provision by offering a method that is typically not provided at the facility, or by guaranteeing availability of a routine family planning service on a specific day.